 The primary function of the ASPP is to hold a biennial conferences that brings together philosophers and scientists with a common interest in study of the mind.

-The first ASPP conference will be hosted by Macquarie University in Sydney, Australia in 2018, on 5-7 December.
-[Information about the 2018 Conference] is available now!
+The first ASPP conference was hosted at Macquarie University in Sydney, Australia 5-7 December 2018.
+[Information about the 2018 Conference] is still available.

 Membership in the ASPP is open to anyone interested in advancing the sciences of the mind in Australasia.
 Membership is automatically part of the registration for the 2018 conference, though feel free to contact us if you'd like to be a member without attending the conference.

 The current president of the ASPP is Professor John Sutton (Macquarie University).
 We are governed by an board of directors consisting of representatives from philosophy, psychology, and cognitive neuroscience.